charmbracelet/freeze/README.md

 <br />
 <img alt="output of freeze command, haskell code block with a shadow" src="./test/golden/shadow.svg" width="720" />

-### Configuration
+## Configuration

-Instead of passing arguments and customization as `--flags`, freeze supports configuration files that can be pass with the `--config` / `-c` flag.

-In general, all `--flag` options directly map to configuration options.
+Freeze also supports configuration via a JSON file wich can be passed with the `--config` / `-c` flag.
+In general, all `--flag` options map directly to keys and values in the config file

-There are also some default configurations embedded into `freeze` which can be passed by name.
+There are also some default configurations built into `freeze` which can be passed by name.

-* `base`: Simple screenshot of code.
+- `base`: Simple screenshot of code.
-* `full`: Mac OS-like screenshot.
+- `full`: macOS-like screenshot.

 If you use `--interactive` mode, a configuration file will be created for you at `~/.config/freeze/default.json`.
 This will be the default configuration file